A Custom Home Building Guide

 Since each component is labeled in accordance with the engineering plan, builders quickly assemble the pieces together accurately.
 Again, this step is similar to building a giant 3D puzzle.

-After the walls and trusses are put into place, the interior construction starts.
+After the walls and trusses are put into place, the interior finishing work starts.

 What’s accomplished during the on-site building phase?
 The home is assembled in accordance with the plan agreed upon by the team during the design phase.